 12.1 Nothing contained in this Agreement confers any right to either party to use in advertising, publicity, or other promotional activities any name, trade name, trademark, or other designation of the other party hereto, and neither party shall make such use without the prior written consent of the other party.
 The parties agree not to make any press release or public announcement, written or oral, relating to this Agreement without the prior written approval of the other party.
 Asubio acknowledges that Omeros intends to issue a press release legally required or advised by its legal counsel concerning this Agreement concurrent with making a legally required filing of a Form 8-K disclosing the signing of this Agreement with the U.S. Securities and Exchange Commission, and shall provide Asubio with a draft of such press release for approval, which approval shall not be unreasonably withheld.
-When filing of a copy of this Agreement with the U.S. Securities and Exchange Commission, which may be subsequent to the filing of the Form 8-K disclosure of the signing of this Agreement, Omeros shall use reasonable efforts to redact commercially sensitive information in a confidential treatment request, shall provide Asubio a copy of such request for approval and comment, and shall incorporate all timely received reasonable comments to the extent legally permissible.
+When filing of a copy of this Agreement, Omeros shall use reasonable efforts to redact commercially sensitive information in a confidential treatment request, shall provide Asubio a copy of such request for approval and comment, and shall incorporate all timely received reasonable comments to the extent legally permissible.